tobega/tailspin-v0/TailspinReference.md

 Arrays are an ordered list of objects that can be turned into a [stream](#streams) by a [deconstructor](#deconstructor).

 To access elements of an array, append a selector within parentheses, e.g. `$(3)` to get the third element of the current array value.
-The first element of an array has selector `1`, but can also be referenced as `first`.
+The first element of an array has selector `1`, but can/should be referenced as `first` (A future enhancement may enable different starting indices).
 Elements can also be selected counting from the end of the array by counting from the keyword `last`, e.g. the last element of an array can be accessed by selector `last`, the second last element by `last-1` and so on.
 Of course, the selector may be any arithmetic expression.